qdrant/landing_page/qdrant-landing/content/documentation/cloud/backups.md

 recommend replication.
 It guarantees the proper cluster functionality as long as at least one replica is running.

-For less critical use-cases you can set up automatic or self-service backups.
+For other use-cases such as disaster recovery, you can set up automatic or self-service backups.

 ## Prerequisites